MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 ## License requirements

 An active Azure account is required for license activation.
-When you purchase hardware and activate this license, you should:
+When you purchase the pre-installed hardware and activate this license, you should:

 - Install the latest versions of Azure Stack HCI, AKS, and Windows Server Datacenter 2022 guest VMs.